 Smoking on our sites

-“A priority for us is to draw attention to the support which is available to help smokers to manage their habit or to quit.
-Support to quit is available to all patients at both hospitals, as is nicotine replacement therapy (NRT) to help them manage their cravings during their hospital stay.
+“A priority for us is to draw attention to the support that is available to help smokers to manage their habit or to quit.
+Patients at both hospitals can be referred to the Healthy Lifestyles Service (HLS) for support, and can also be prescribed nicotine replacement therapy (NRT) to help them manage their cravings during their hospital stay.